 - Information for families about coronavirus and pancreatic cancer

-This page explains who may be at risk of becoming more seriously ill if they were to get coronavirus, and information for people who were shielding – such as people having chemotherapy.
-There is also information about what social distancing guidance means for people with pancreatic cancer, and how to stay safe.
+This page explains who may be at risk of becoming more seriously ill if they were to get coronavirus, and information for people who are at higher risk – such as people having chemotherapy.
+There is also information about what current advice means for people with pancreatic cancer, and how to stay safe.

 Who is more at risk of getting ill from coronavirus?